Adopting contactless payments in US public transit: overcoming the challenges

 In tandem with this, we tackled the issue of maintaining operators’ data privacy by adapting our merchant portal.
 Now, all operators participating in a multi-operator capping (MOC) scheme can track trip, tap and cap data for trips where a multi-operator fare cap is triggered.
 Crucially, any data for trips unaffected by multi-operator caps will not be shared across operators.

 Riders vote with their feet.
-With multi-operator ticketing, operators want to see passengers using and enjoying the system.
+With multi-operator transit payments, operators want to see passengers using and enjoying the system.
 Markers of success are when riders hit fare caps, experience savings, understand the system, and decide to use it more frequently.
 The ultimate endorsement comes when new users ride transit because it’s so simple and cost effective.
 It just makes sense.

 Littlepay has developed a system that handles all the complexities of multi-operator ticketing that operators have been wrestling with, while also delivering an effortless experience for riders.
 They can use – and pay for – a variety of public transport services with the card they carry everywhere, and they get the benefit of fare caps without having to pre-plan or analyse ticket prices.
 The clincher?
 Self-service customer platforms that demystify fare capping and show them the value they receive as they tap-on and tap-off vehicles without a second thought.